hyperledger/identus-docs/documentation/docs/quick-start.md

 The below code examples show how to establish mediation when building your own application.

 <summary>Code examples</summary>
-3. The following code examples represent establishing mediation and instantiating the Cloud Agent.
+3. The following code examples represent establishing mediation and creating a Cloud Agent instance.

 <Tabs>
 <TabItem value="js" label="Typescript">